RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Methodology

-In summary, we proposed a local condition number to assess the sensitivity of local mean velocities in Reynolds stress models.
+In summary, we proposed a local condition number to assess the sensitivity of local mean velocities with regard to data-driven Reynolds stress models.
 It has the following three forms: the spatial function $\mathcal{K}(\bm{x})$ (i.e., condition number function), an $n$-vector $\mathcal{K}_j$ obtained by discretizing $\mathcal{K}(\bm{x})$ on the CFD mesh, and a scalar $\overline{\mathcal{K}}_{\bm{x}}$ obtained by integration of $\mathcal{K}(\bm{x})$.
-This metric is applicable to both traditional and data-driven Reynolds stress models with either implicit or explicit treatments.
+This metric is applicable to different types of data-driven Reynolds stress models.
+The main contributions of this work are (1) highlighting the importance of the conditioning of PDE-governed systems with data-driven closure models and (2) providing a quantitative metric for assessing such conditioning.
+Data-driven modeling is becoming an emerging area in the fluid mechanics community.
+However, all existing works of data-driven modeling focus on the accuracy of the model itself.
+Our work demonstrates that an accurate data-driven model does not necessarily guarantee satisfactory predictions of quantities of interest.
+Therefore, ensuring good conditioning of the problem formulation (i.e., PDEs with data-driven closure) is as important as improving the accuracy of data-driven model.
+We envision a standard practice in the future where all developed data-driven closures are presented along with corresponding conditioning analysis, in the same way in which experimental data reported nowadays are accompanied by their associated uncertainties.